-Resting Safe involves four overlapping phases.
-The project will ultimately result in a “Resting Safe Toolkit” that will enable homeless rest area, tent city, encampment, and tiny house communities across the US to learn more about and reduce risks to environmental hazards.
+RESTING SAFE involves four overlapping phases.
+In addition to written, visual art, and popular education materials, the project will ultimately result in a “RESTING SAFE Toolkit” that enables houseless communities across the US to learn more about and reduce risks to environmental hazards.

-If you are the leader of a rest area, tent city, organized encampment, or tiny house village and want to participate in our survey, email us at firstname.lastname@example.org to schedule an interview.
+If you are the leader of a houseless community (broadly defined) and want to participate in our survey, email us at firstname.lastname@example.org to schedule an interview.

-Hazard Assessment & Remediation - PHASE 3 (Summer 2019 - Spring 2020)
+Community-Controlled Land: Hazard Assessment & Remediation - (Summer 2019 - Spring 2021)

-Our team will work with a handful of pilot tent city communities to research site histories, conduct soil and air sampling, and inventory other environmental hazards on/near sites.
+Our team will work closely with a handful of pilot tent city communities to research site histories, conduct soil and air sampling, and inventory other environmental hazards on/near sites.
 Each community will collectively make decisions about how to address pollution and hazards, following a harm reduction approach.
-Some options include low-cost soil remediation techniques (e.g., using earthworms or laying a thick layer of mulch), relocating tents away from particularly dangerous areas, or pushing government agencies to better regulate polluters.
+Some mitigation options include low-cost soil remediation techniques (e.g., using earthworms or laying a thick layer of mulch), relocating tents away from particularly dangerous areas, or pushing government agencies to better regulate polluters.

 RESTING SAFE will support rest area, tent city, encampment, and tiny house village communities across the US in gaining knowledge about environmental hazards at their sites, to reduce impacts using creative and low-cost techniques.
 Ultimately, RESTING SAFE will contribute to building a network of houseless-run communities across the US, fighting for sleep not sweeps, house keys not handcuffs.